jump to navigation

 objective

-This is a continuing series in the social history of Philadelphia’s built environment, a study of the forces that cause structures to come into and pass out of existence.
+Broadly, this represents an effort to read the region’s cultural geography.
+More narrowly, this is a continuing series in the social history of Philadelphia’s built environment, a study of the forces that cause landscapes and structures to come into and pass out of existence.

 We take seriously J.B.
 Jackson’s liberal definition of a monument, that: